mutker/wastearr/README.md

 # Wastearr

-A Python CLI tool that analyzes your Sonarr and Radarr collections to identify content with poor value-to-storage ratios.
+A CLI tool that analyzes your Sonarr and Radarr collections to identify content with poor value-to-storage ratios.
 Connects directly to Sonarr/Radarr APIs to fetch ratings and file sizes, then calculates "waste scores" for movies and TV shows.

 ## Features

 - **Direct API integration**: Connects to Sonarr and Radarr APIs for accurate metadata
 - **Smart scoring**: Content-aware algorithm that accounts for different expectations between movies and TV shows
 - **Downloaded content only**: Shows only TV shows and movies with downloaded files by default
 - **Intelligent caching**: Automatic caching with 72-hour expiration for faster subsequent runs
 - **Flexible filtering**: Filter by waste score, file size, ratings, or show top offenders